alexmcsw/Innovation-Camp/README.md

 ## Support
-Contact the workshop organizers or the innovation surge team for technical assistance.
+Contact the workshop organizers in chat or the [innovation surge team](mailto:statcan.innovationsurgeteam-equipedappointdelinnovation.statcan@statcan.gc.ca) after the workshop.

 ## Contributing
-If you'd like to showcase your solution send a merge request.
+If you'd like to showcase your solution there will be opportunity at the end of the workshop.

 ## Authors and acknowledgment
 Created by Alexandra McSween for the 2022 Innovation Camp Pilot.
+Contributions and support from Tabitha Wiliams, Kate Burnett-Isaacs, Brittny Vongdara and Philippe Bisaillon.